tuyuribr/AlterWhats/README.md

 Install a php server in the computer that will connect to the cellphone I recommend using [XAMPP](https://www.apachefriends.org/download.html) and the following install tutorial will be arround this solution
+To install Xampp download the latest version (php number higher), and follow the instalation.
+You only need to install the php+apache Service
 After installing xampp Clone the repository (download as zip and unzip it);
 And put the content in the htdocs folder of XAMPP ( if you installed it in C: it will be C:/xampp/htdocs/ ) It's recomended to extract the content to a folder called "alterWhats" to make configuration easy